missionpinball/mpf-docs/config/blinkenlight_player.rst

 the color red will be added to my_blinkenlight1's list of colors (this will cause the light to immediately start flashing if it wasn't already).
 The new color will have the key ``mykey1``.
-The key is used like a name of the color, so that it can be removed later.
+The key is used like a name of the color, so that it can be removed later using that key.
 When the event ``some_other_event`` is posted, the red color (key ``mykey1``) will be removed from the blinkenlight.